emmywh/emmywh.github.io/README.md

 Week 7!
 I did not get much done this week because of my move, but this week I will continue the JS portion of the course.
 It is the biggest and most detailed section of the course, so it will take me a while.

 This project has been very unproblematic so far so no roadblocks at this time.

+## Week 8 Update - Emily White
+### Let me out of JS World
+This week I working on the JS portion of my course some more.
+I believe I am about 80% through.
+The next sections are much smaller in comparison.
+In the following week, I would like to push further through the course and potentially start the website since I have thought more about how I want to organize it.

+Nothing is blocking me at this time.
+The course is a lot to get through and at some point I will start to forget what I learned at the beginning, so starting the website now would be good, so I can utilize what I learned earlier before it gets buried.
+Although it is bulky I am really enjoying the JS React portion of this course and am excited to use my knowledge in future projects.

+## Week 9 Update - Emily White
+### Perfectionism
+Whew!
+Week 9 came with a bit of restructuring for me.
+I continued watching course materials, but I realize I would rather learn more things from the course than make a "perfect" website.
+Making a website I am happy with in a limited time frame is a bit more pressure than I would like to have on myself.
+To solve this problem I am going to adjust my goal to create a bare bones "skeleton" website that I can build on after the course as I apply to internships.
+This course will help me accomplish the hard part, which is starting.
+Then, I can more features in the future.
+I have my data and website design completed, all I have to do is start!

+## Week 10 Update - Emily White
+### Is Hosting a Website Complicated?
+Last week was more coursework and more coursework.
+Yesterday I learned how to host my website on Github.
+This week will be setting up my website and potentially getting some static pages up.
+My main blocker for this project is running into problems that I have no background in a have no idea how to fix, mainly for working in IDEs.
+Tediously figuring things out has been the main time sink for this project.
+Therefore, I hope setting up this website is fairly straight forward.

+## Week 11 Update - Emily White
+### Creative Static
+Last week I wasn't as productive as I would've hoped.
+I wanted to upload my html files to github but I decided to reconfigure them over the weekend and do not have them ready to go again yet.
+Unsurprisingly I continued to watch morfe content from the course.
+I have already completed the core lessons of each module in the course, but the more in depth videos are really interesting.
+This week I will upload my html files to github, hopefully with some CSS.
+I am feeling the strain of the end of the semester, so I am keeping my expectations low for myself.
+I am simply being finicky with my website.
+I wish I had more time to create something that focused more on my interests, but my focused interest on that would take me out fo the time confines of the course.
+The thing holding me up is being uninspired and picky, which is something I will take over technical difficulties.